Common cuckoo: Chicks

+A cuckoo chick evicts all the other eggs from a nest.

 The naked, altricial chick hatches after 11–13 days.
 It methodically evicts all host progeny from host nests.
 It is a much larger bird than its hosts, and needs to monopolize the food supplied by the parents.
 The chick will roll the other eggs out of the nest by pushing them with its back over the edge.
 If the host's eggs hatch before the cuckoo's, the cuckoo chick will push the other chicks out of the nest in a similar way.
 At 14 days old, the common cuckoo chick is about three times the size of an adult Eurasian reed warbler.

 The necessity of eviction behavior is unclear.
 One hypothesis is that competing with host chicks leads to decreased cuckoo chick weight, which is selective pressure for eviction behavior.
 An analysis of the amount of food provided to common cuckoo chicks by host parents in the presence and absence of host siblings showed that when competing against host siblings, cuckoo chicks did not receive enough food, showing an inability to compete.
 Selection pressure for eviction behavior may come from cuckoo chicks lacking the correct visual begging signals, hosts distributing food to all nestlings equally, or host recognition of the parasite.
 Another hypothesis is that decreased cuckoo chick weight is not selective pressure for eviction behavior.
 An analysis of resources provided to cuckoo chicks in the presence and absence of host siblings also showed that the weights of cuckoos raised with host chicks were much smaller upon fledging than cuckoos raised alone, but within 12 days cuckoos raised with siblings grew faster than cuckoos raised alone and made up for developmental differences, showing a flexibility that would not necessarily select for eviction behavior.